Durham, NC Turns to CivicPlus for Government Website Design Consulting

 “With CivicPlus, the cornerstone of their development is to help municipalities and local governments create websites.
 They have good templates, but more importantly a good understanding of what residents want from a government website.
 When they showed us the tools and best practices they would leverage to help us make data-driven decisions regarding our site content, organization, and navigation, like heat mapping, we knew we wanted to work with them on our project.
 Plus, we appreciated their commitment to helping us migrate our existing data.”

-Ready to leverage CivicPlus’ CivicAdvise consulting services to learn best practices and benefit from the experience of experts in local government website design, Durham began their implementation process collaborating with CivicPlus’ expert consultants.
+Ready to leverage CivicPlus’ consulting services to learn best practices and benefit from the experience of experts in local government website design, Durham began its implementation process by collaborating with CivicPlus’ expert consultants.

 The Strategic Planning Process